The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

-{We further compare the profiles across the different models.} For a small P\'eclet number $Pe=1$ (see figures \ref{DoublePWallPe1} and \ref{IBMWallPe1}) the profiles at $y_{near}$ (the dashed lines) are in good agreement, with similar peak magnitudes and spreads.
-Although the IBM distributions for $\beta=0$ are noisy about $\psi_{peak}=1$ for all P\'eclet values, they are in agreement with the doubly Poiseuille cases in figures \ref{DoublePWallPe1}--\ref{IBMWallPe100}.
-For $Pe=100$ (figures \ref{DoublePWallPe100} and \ref{IBMWallPe100}) for the case of $\beta=0.99$, while the central peaks about $\theta=\pi$ are of similar height, the central peak about $\theta=0$ is slightly {larger } in the individual based model, as the {overshooting} of particles from bounded trajectories is depleting the peak profile about $\theta=0$.
+{We further compare the profiles across the different models.} For a small P\'eclet number $Pe=1$ (see figures \ref{DoublePWallPe1} and \ref{IBMWallPe1}) the profiles at $y_{\mathrm{near}}$ (the dashed lines) are in good agreement, with similar peak magnitudes and spreads.
+The IBM distributions for $\beta=0$ are in agreement with the doubly Poiseuille cases in figures \ref{DoublePWallPe1}--\ref{IBMWallPe100}.
+For $Pe=100$ and $\beta=0.99$ (figures \ref{DoublePWallPe100} and \ref{IBMWallPe100}) the central peaks about $\theta=\pi$ are of similar height. { However, the central peak about $\theta=0$ is slightly {larger } in the individual-based model, as the time-step dependent drifting of particles contributes to depleting the peak profile about $\theta=0$.
 The depletion of the peak is, however, minor as the rotational diffusion is sufficiently large to feed more cells into the depletion areas.
-It is further worth noting that at $Pe=100$ {overshooting in long time distributions} is only significant at $y_{near}$ for elongated swimmers as the deterministic trajectories of elongated swimmers point more sharply away from the wall about $\theta=0$, leading to an increased radius of {depletion} compared to more spherical swimmers.

-We further seek to confirm that the discrepancy between the models is due to cell leaking leading to depletion, and that the IBM system can effectively capture dynamic equilibria found via our continuum model, we run further double-Poiseuille simulations, this time for the IBM in figures \ref{WallDistr}g--\ref{WallDistr}i, corresponding to $Pe=1,10,100$.
-After allowing for sufficiently long runtimes, we find that the probability distributions at $y=-1$ (solid lines) match with those obtained from the continuum model \ref{WallDistr}a--\ref{WallDistr}c.
+It is further worth noting that at $Pe=100$ {drifting in long time distributions} is only significant at $y_{\mathrm{near}}$ for elongated swimmers as the deterministic trajectories of elongated swimmers point more sharply away from the wall about $\theta=0$, leading to an increased radius of {depletion} compared to more spherical swimmers. } {Running IBM double Poiseuille simulations, as shown in figures \ref{WallDistr}d--\ref{WallDistr}f corresponding to $Pe=1,10,100$, we find that the probability distributions at $y=-1$ (solid lines) match with those obtained from the continuum model \ref{WallDistr}a--\ref{WallDistr}c after sufficiently long runtimes, }

 {Comparing across all models, we find a remarkably good fit in the probability distributions within the studied range of rotational diffusion strengths and elongations.
-We see that all peak height and width distributions are in agreement across the three models, with only a slight discrepancy between the {peak heights} at $Pe=100$ for $\beta=0.99$ in the specular reflection IBM due to the aforementioned overshooting, indicating the onset of the limitations of the stochastic specular reflection IBM occurs at high $Pe$ and strong elongation.}
+We see that all peak height and width distributions are in agreement across the three models, with only a slight discrepancy between the {peak heights} at $Pe=100$ for $\beta=0.99$ in the specular reflection IBM, indicating the limitation of the stochastic specular reflection IBM at high $Pe$ for strong elongation due to larger spatial drifting}.